Asymptotics of linear differential systems and application to quasi-normal modes of nonrotating black holes: Introduction

-However, one could also encounter more complex situations where such a nice reformulation of the equations of motion is not available.
-Specific examples will be given in a companion paper, in the context of Degenerate Higher-Order Scalar-Tensor (DHOST) theories \cite{Langlois:2015cwa,Crisostomi:2016czh,Achour:2016rkg,BenAchour:2016fzp} which provide the most general viable set of scalar-tensor theories to date.
-In those examples, it is not clear whether one can rewrite the polar equations of motion as a second-order Schr\"odinger-like system of the form \eqref{schroedinger}.
-For this reason, it would be very useful to be able to analyse directly the first-order system of equations in its original form and to extract directly from it the asymptotic behaviour of perturbations.
+However, one could also encounter more general situations where such a simple reformulation of the equations of motion is not available or would require an involved and lengthy procedure.
+Specific examples will be given in a companion paper \cite{Langlois:2021aji}, in the context of Degenerate Higher-Order Scalar-Tensor (DHOST) theories \cite{Langlois:2015cwa,Crisostomi:2016czh,Achour:2016rkg,BenAchour:2016fzp} which provide the most general viable set of scalar-tensor theories to date.
+In those examples, it is not clear whether one can rewrite the polar equations of motion as a second-order Schr\"odinger-like system of the form \eqref{schroedinger}, with its specific dependence on $\omega$.
+In the specific case of stealth Schwarzschild black holes, a lengthy manipulation of the quadratic Lagrangian for perturbations enabled the authors of \cite{Takahashi:2021bml} to identify master variables, leading to a second-order differential system for the physical degrees of freedom, although of a more complex form than \eqref{schroedinger}.
+To tackle more general situations, it would be very useful to be able to analyse directly the first-order system of equations in its original form and to extract directly from it the asymptotic behaviour of perturbations.

 The purpose of this paper is to present such a systematic treatment of a general first-order differential system.
 In order to reach this goal, we use recent developments that appeared in the mathematical literature.
 These results enable us to determine, via a systematic algorithm, the asymptotic structure of the solutions of a generic first-order differential system.
 For pedagogical reasons, we use here this algorithm to recover the asymptotic solutions for the axial, or odd-parity, modes and for the polar, or even-parity, modes of the standard Schwarzschild solution.
-This paper will be completed by a companion paper that applies the same method to a few black hole solutions in DHOST theories.
+This paper will be completed by a companion paper \cite{Langlois:2021aji} that applies the same method to a few black hole solutions in DHOST theories.

 The outline of the paper is the following.
 In the next section, we review the standard derivation for the Schwarzschild perturbations, distinguishing as usual the axial and polar modes.
 In section \ref{sec:Schwarzschild_first_order}, we present our new approach and show explicitly how this new method enables us to recover the usual asymptotic solution, working directly with the first order system.
 We also show how the quasi-normal modes can be computed in this new perspective.
 We then present, in section \ref{sec:general_analysis}, the general algorithm, carefully listing the various steps of the algorithm depending on the structure of the system.
 We give a summary and open some perspectives in the concluding section.
 A few appendices contain some additional details.